Jason-Constant/Lite-Machines-TMC1000-ReWork/README.md

         If you chose the optional TouchScreen Display, connect the display to the RaspberryPi.
 Else connect the RPI to a touchscreen display, or any display as well as a keyboard and mouse.

-Step 3: (download the Planet CNC Software)
+Step 3: After setting up the RPI (RaspberryPI) with raspbian access the internet and download the Planet CNC software at: https://planet-cnc.com/software/ or by searching
+"Planet CNC Software"

+Step 4: